-The Taliban Are Laughing at Trump’s Afghan Peace Talks Bluff
+The Taliban Scoff at Trump’s Afghan Peace Talks Bluff

 Trump’s man in the talks, Special Representative Zalmay Khalilzad, appears to be bluffing, and has tried to make it sound as if it’s all up to his boss: “Of course, it is not final until the U.S. president agrees on it.
 So, at the moment, we are at that stage.”

-“I think throughout this process we’ve seen the U.S. and Zalmay get a little over his skis when it comes to things like negotiation details or a timeline for withdrawal or in this case announcing the deal being agreed upon in principle,” said one a former U.S. official familiar with the details of the ongoing talks in Doha.
+“I think throughout this process we’ve seen the U.S. and Zalmay get a little over his skis when it comes to things like negotiation details or a timeline for withdrawal or in this case announcing the deal being agreed upon in principle,” said one former U.S. official familiar with the details of the ongoing talks in Doha.
 “It isn’t over and done until Trump says it is and as we know the president’s thoughts on big deals like this often change at the last minute."

 Meanwhile, inside the White House, senior Trump officials are discussing last minute details of the Khalilzad-negotiated deal, according to two officials with knowledge of those conversation.
 Those discussions have focused in part on how to continue to support the Afghan security forces throughout the withdrawal process, those sources said.